mmlacak/crochess/docs/source/libcc/ccsideeffect.rst

             En passant.

-            .. c:member:: CcPieceTagType pawn
+            .. c:member:: CcPieceTagType private

-                Pawn which has been captured.
+                Private which has been captured.

             .. c:member:: CcPos distant